SAP-samples/partner-reference-application-extension/Tutorials/01-BillOfMaterials.md

 ## Subaccounts

-The example setup serves below customer called *Gourmet Pages*, a renowned food magazine that uniquely combines poetry slam events with gourmet food experiences.
+The example setup serves below customer called *Gourmet Poetry*, a renowned food magazine that uniquely combines poetry slam events with gourmet food experiences.

 To develop and run the application, the following directory and subaccount structure is proposed.